A Lieb-Thirring inequality for extended anyons: Introduction

 to obtain bounds using a two-body model (the $\curl$ of~\eqref{AJRr} is a pair interaction).
 For $\gamma \sim 1$ the Dyson lemma~\cite{LieSeiSolYng-05,Rougerie-EMS} allows to use the kinetic energy to smear the two-body interaction over the whole box and get a non-trivial lower bound.
 This argument is worked out in~\cite{LarLun-16}, whose results we quote and adapt to our situation.
+The fermionic symmetry cannot be used efficiently with this method (because $|\psi|$ and not $\psi$ itself appears in the right side of~\eqref{eq:basic mag}).
+Consequently the dependence on $\alpha$ of the bound would degenerate around $\alpha=0$ (fermionic end).
+We remedy this by treating the magnetic field perturbatively in this regime, relying on the bounds for free fermions.

-If $\gamma = R /L \gg 1$ (small boxes), the magnetic flux of each particle covers the whole box, and the problem becomes effectively one-body.
+If $\gamma = R /L \gg 1$ (small boxes), the box is completely covered by the magnetic flux attached to each particle inside it.
+We can then show that the problem becomes effectively one-body.
 Intuitively, the magnetic field does not harm the fact that the kinetic energy only has one zero-mode on the box.
 We prove a diamagnetic bound vindicating that there are only finitely many modes with energy less than $L^{-2}$, uniformly in the magnetic field.
-Since our wave-functions are fermionic, this implies the needed lower bound if sufficiently many particles are in the box.
+Since our wave-functions are fermionic, this implies the exclusion principle lower bound if sufficiently many particles are in the box.

 Strictly speaking~\eqref{eq:basic mag} is not available on a box with Neumann boundary conditions.
 Hence, throughout the paper we apply it first on the whole space to obtain